T R A V E L

 I have been visiting Baja since I was a child.
 I once attended a bullfight in Tijuana.

 For Californians, Mexico and Baja in particular hold a certain allure—proximity, food, people, weather, a coastline that rivals Italy.
-There other destinations, inland as Mexico City, San Miguel de Allende, Puerto Vallarta, and the lovely island of Cozumel.
+There other destinations, inland such as Mexico City, San Miguel de Allende, Puerto Vallarta, and the lovely island of Cozumel.

 Written and Photographed by Randy Dunbar